 The size standard criteria is based on the U.S. Small Business Administration Table of Small Business Size Standards according to the NAISC Codes associated with your firm’s primary services or products.

 How long is the Certification valid?

-Once certified, a vendor’s certification is valid for two (2) years from the date of issue, unless its certification is suspended or revoked.
+Once certified, a Supplier’s certification is valid for two (2) years from the date of issue, unless its certification is suspended or revoked.

 Steps to Certification:

 Step 1: Submit the completed Supplier Profile Questionnaire (SPQ) in the eProcure Supplier Portal.